ugoproto/ugo_py_doc/docs/Freeze_the_Code.md

 - Find the single .exe file and launch it.

-- Build with an icon (.ico file)
+- Build with an icon (.ico file).
 - The .ico and .py files are located in the same folder, otherwise we have to specify the path with filename.ico.

 ```python
 pyinstaller -F -i "favicon.ico" hello.py
 ```

-- Procedure with a set of scripts (with folders)
+- Procedure with a set of scripts (with folders).
 - The project might look like this.

 ```text